22nd Division (South Vietnam): 1975

 On 13 March, a representative of the US Defense Attache Office visited forward positions of the Division.
-His report reflected the general confidence and optimism in Niem's command.
+His report reflected the general confidence and optimism in Niệm's command.
 Heavy attacks of five PAVN battalions against the 1st and 2nd Battalions, 47th Regiment, had been repulsed, though four successive commanders of the 2nd Battalion had been killed in action since 4 March.
 Now commanded by a captain, the battalion was down to half strength and was withdrawn to the Division base camp for refitting.
 Without its 2nd Battalion, the 47th Regiment was to attack the PAVN in the eastern portal of the An Khê Pass, and link up with the RF still in the pass.
 The 927th RF Group, under the operational control of the 47th Regiment, had its command post west of the pass at An Khê and companies of its understrength battalions, the 209th, 217th and 218th, on outposts through the pass.
 When the command post of the 218th RF Battalion and one of its companies were overrun on 12 March, the 47th Regiment appeared unlikely to break through to the pass in time to find any RF positions intact.
 The 218th reorganized, and maintained some positions at the west end of the pass, but on 17 March it was again under attack by the PAVN 5th Battalion, 12th Regiment.

-On 14 March after the fall of Buôn Ma Thuột, General Phú flew to Cam Ranh Base to meet with President Nguyễn Văn Thiệu, Prime Minister Trần Thiện Khiêm, Minister of Defense Lieutenant general Đặng Văn Quang and Head of the JGS General Cao Văn Viên.
+On 14 March, after the fall of Buôn Ma Thuột, General Phú flew to Cam Ranh Base to meet with President Nguyễn Văn Thiệu, Prime Minister Trần Thiện Khiêm, Assistant for Security affairs Đặng Văn Quang and Head of the JGS Cao Văn Viên.
 Thiệu outlined his strategy for the Central Highlands, Phú's role would be to retake Buôn Ma Thuột using the troops he still had in Kontum and Pleiku Provinces and the Division.
 With Route 19 cut in Pleiku and Bình Định and no way to use Routes 14 and 21 through Darlac, Phú had only the rough interprovincial Route 7B available to recover his Kontum-Pleiku forces, assemble them in Khánh Hòa Province, and fight back along Route 21 into Buôn Ma Thuột.
 Although many hazards were discussed, this approach was accepted by Thiệu and Phú flew back to his headquarters to set the withdrawal in motion.